newjersey/navigator.business.nj.gov/content/src/fundings/the-small-business.md

   - All
 sector: []
 publishStageArchive: null
----
+summaryDescriptionMd: >-
   The Small Business Bonding Readiness Assistance Program prepares small, minority-, and women-owned businesses to obtain surety bonds, which will make them more competitive when applying for state and federal government contracts.
 ---

-### Eligibility
+## Eligibility

 - Small businesses, with particular emphasis on minority- and women-owned businesses